minubae/python_mathematics/README.md

-# Programming Mathematics with Python
+# Mathematical Algorithms with Python

 ### 1. Basic
 - Find Divisors of a Natural Number P